 Aziz Arman, co-founder and CEO of Jatri, said: "We are very grateful to be supported by such a prominent team of business builders and investors.
 Our initial target is to significantly enhance the rider experience on buses, but we are just getting started."

-In just over eight months of operation, Jatri has over 30,000 users, and its technology has been used by bus operators to complete more than 50,000 trips.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In just over eight months of operation, Jatri has over 30,000 users, and its technology has been used by bus operators to complete more than 50,000 trips.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.